 This will be agreed upon by yourself and the lender when you initially apply for your loan.
 Here, you will agree whether you pay the loan back in full or in instalments.
 You will also decide on the best date(s) to make your repayment.
 Once all of this is sorted, it couldn’t be simpler – just make sure you make those payments.

-If you’re on top of your finances enough to be able to settle your loan early (generally prior to the last two weeks of the term), there is a chance you could receive a rebate of interest – which reduces the overall outstanding balance due.
+If you’re on top of your finances enough to be able to settle your loan early (generally before the last two weeks of the term), there is a chance you could receive a rebate of interest – which reduces the overall outstanding balance due.
 This essentially means you’ll pay less interest than was agreed upon upfront.

 1) Late fees